qiqphp/qiq/docs/helpers/custom.md

 ## The Helper Locator

-Now that you have the helper class, you will need to register a factory for it in the _HelperLocator_.
-(Registering a factory allows the _HelperLocator_ to lazy-load the helper only when it is called.)
-The registration key will be the Qiq code word, or `$this` helper method, you use for that helper in a template.
+Now that you have the helper class, you will need to register a callable factory for it in the _HelperLocator_.
+(Registering a callable factory allows the _HelperLocator_ to lazy-load the helper only when it is called.)
+The registration key will be the Qiq helper name, or the PHP `$this` helper method, you use for that helper in a template.

 ```php
 $tpl = Template::new(...);